OmerCora/scene-elevation-region/README.md

 System-agnostic visual scene elevation for Foundry VTT v14 using native Foundry Regions.

 Add the custom **Elevation** behavior to a Region, set its elevation and shadow strength, and choose whether it modifies token elevation and token scaling.
-The module duplicates the map art inside each elevated Region as a clipped overlay, draws shadows around and adds optional transition texture at Region edges.
+The module duplicates the map art inside each elevated Region as a clipped overlay, "elevates" the overlay and adds optional transition texture at Region edges.
 Adds parallax with various settings.
 Module settings act as scene defaults; each scene can override the preset-managed visual and token settings from the Elevation controls.
-I added some presets to play around
+I added some presets to play around.
+You can give depth to your maps and create 2.5D scenes with parallax.

 ## 2.5D Parallax